None Note: This tutorial was generated from an IPython notebook that can be downloaded here.

 As it builds a model PDF, it automatically checks whether the mass PDFs are integrated to 1.
 I.e., both cool and hot PDFs should satisfy

 individually.
-Again, this may depend on the (u,w)
+Again, this may depend on the (u,w) range.
+We then

 apply loading factor ratios to combine the mass loading PDF as

-(and corresponding other PDFs)
+Note that Mpdf-cool and Mpdf-hot (and corresponding other PDFs)

-are not \(\tilde{f}_M^{\rm ph}\) but
+in the returned Dataset are not \(\tilde{f}_M^{\rm ph}\) but

 \(\frac{\eta_M^{\rm ph}}{\eta_M}\tilde{f}_M^{\rm ph}\).